katerinaelsasser/NailDeck/README.md

 ## Research
-* Looked at other websites that are very similar including Barry M, Boots, Asos, Next, Etsy.
-* Looked at what they all had in commom (login, request for login when purchasing items, cart, checkout, view all products.)
+Before creating the website, I looked at other companies that sell the same products.
+Including Barry M, Boots, ASOS, Next and Etsy.
+I looked at what they featured on the website and I looked at what they all had in common as well as what worked well.
+The research I do on this, will effect what I feature on the website pages.

 ## User stories